 2021 Workplace Trends – Long and Short-Term Changes from Covid-19

-Planning for life after Covid-19 has been no easy task for businesses that want to look beyond 2020.
+Planning for life after Covid-19 has been no easy task for businesses.
 There are many factors which influence trends in workspace design and workplace culture.

 What is most complicated for employers is working out what new trends in the workplace environment are temporary and which will be around for the long term.
 The common denominator in all of talks we’ve had is work from home fatigue and how businesses will react to their employees wanting to get back to normal sooner than later.